Skip to content

 Kubernetes (kind)

-The deploy/kind/ directory contains manifests for a local Kubernetes cluster using kind:
+The deploy/kind/ directory contains a setup script and manifests for a local Kubernetes cluster using kind:

-This creates a kind cluster with: - HyperbyteDB StatefulSet (2 replicas by default) - Prometheus and Grafana for monitoring - NodePort services mapped to localhost ports
+This creates a kind cluster with: - HyperbyteDB operator and a multi-node HyperbytedbCluster CR - Observability stack (Prometheus, Grafana, Loki, Tempo, Telegraf) - NodePort services mapped to localhost ports

 Kubernetes (HyperbyteDB operator)